-Exclusive Barrio de Salamanca Dropdown content is renowned for smart apartment blocks, designer emporiums and its pijo residents.
+If you are looking at where to stay in Madrid for luxury - exclusive Barrio de Salamanca is renowned for smart apartment blocks, designer emporiums and its pijo residents.
 There are no qualms about flaunting wealth here.
 This is also the home of the wonderful Museo Arqueológico, Sorolla and Lázaro Galdiano collections, as well as Real Madrid’s magnificent Santiago Bernabéu stadium.

 The area around Sol and Plaza Mayor is the beating heart of the Spanish capital.
 Packed with people, bars, restaurants, clubs and cafés, this is the place to be if you share the madrileños’ zest for life.

-Madrid’s three world-class art museums, The Prado, Reina Sofia and Thyssen-Bornemisza, are wedged into the Paseo del Arte Dropdown content.
+If you are looking for where to stay in Madrid for a cultural experience, choose Paseo del Arte.
+Madrid’s three world-class art museums, The Prado, Reina Sofia and Thyssen-Bornemisza, are wedged into the Paseo del Arte.
 This stretch has the added advantage of being adjacent to the tranquil botanical gardens, while nearby is the stately Parque del Retiro.
-These are perfect places to visit if you need a break from the frenzied city centre.
+These are the perfect places to visit if you need a break from the frenzied city centre.

 Ópera on the other hand is a more refined, stately quarter, defined by the imposing Palacio Real and the elegant Plaza de Oriente. Ópera is one of the most pleasant and relaxed barrios in the city.